Frequently Asked Questions

 When does the Fellowship programme run?

-The Central Asia Fellowship Programme 2017, for candidates from Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan begins with the UK residential programme.
-This includes one week in Scotland (based in Edinburgh) and just under three weeks based in London.
-This year it will run from 11th November to 8th December.
-The initial engagement however is for one year: after the UK programme, Fellows commit to implementation of their Action Plan on return to their countries, ideally benefitting from support and mentoring based on contacts made in the UK.
+The Wider Europe Fellowship Spring 2018, for candidates from Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia and Ukraine begins with the UK residential programme.
+This includes one week in Scotland (based in Edinburgh) and three weeks based in London.
+In 2018 it will run from 19th May to 15th June.
+The initial engagement however is for one year: after the UK programme, Fellows commit to the implementation of their Action Plan on return to their countries, ideally benefitting from support and mentoring based on contacts made in the UK.

 How does recruitment work and when is the deadline to apply?